-Following the opening remarks, delegates compared recent developments in leadership training across Europe and China and examined persistent challenges confronting higher education institutions.
+Following the opening remarks, the delegates compared recent developments in leadership training across Europe and China and examined persistent challenges confronting higher education institutions.
 Both parties underscored the ongoing tension between safeguarding institutional autonomy and meeting expanding governance demands.

 The two delegations concurred that high-quality data are essential for effective leadership development.
 EUA shared tactics for structured peer-learning environment that value institutional diversity, while NAEA explained how they build leaders’ capacities through a blended mix of online and in-person formats.